jefeweisen/chvdocker/README.md

 ## Requirements

-- Provision a docker container host (aka docker server)
+- Filesystem and Networking:
     - Share filesystem folders between containers and the physical host
     - Share ports between containers and the physical host
+- Configuration:
     - Override all configuration with one environment variable
     - Allow invocation of chvdocker as a git submodule
+- VM and container:
+    - Provide a docker container host (aka docker server)
     - Share one VM instance between different chvdocker working copies (e.g. from two different git modules consuming chvdocker as a submodule).
 Vagrant seeks out to keep each Vagrantfile instance describing a VM unique to that absolute path, for reproducibility.
 But since the only state we are recording in the docker container host is the docker image cache, sharing the VM is good.
+- Nonfunctional requirements:
     - Run on Mac OS X 10.10
     - Run on Windows 7 and Windows 8
     - Headless installation
     - Traceable upstream OS builds

 ## Technology choices